Diyi2020/Diyi2020.github.io/_pages/about.md

 I am interested in Computational and Applied Mathematics(CAM) and would like to explore applications involved in Condensed Matter Theory, Mechanics,  Quantum Computing + Information and Medical Science.

 Currently as a third year Math PhD Candidate, I am honored to be advised by Prof Luskin at University of Minnesota, Twin Cites.
-Most of my interests toward mathematics lie within applying __modern analysis and probability theory__ to Numerical Analysis, Multi-Scale analysis, Machine Learning.
-Recently, I am mainly working on the scientific machine learning for Moiré Material with emphasis on Operator Learning and Computation on NISQ Quantum Devices.
+Most of my interests toward mathematics lie within applying modern analysis and probability theory to __Numerical Analysis__, __Multi-Scale analysis__ and __Machine Learning__.
+Recently, I am mainly working on the scientific machine learning for Moiré Material and Computation on NISQ Quantum Devices.

-Along with close collaborations with brilliant scientists, I started to know some Quantum:
+Along with close collaborations with brilliant scientists, I started to know some Quantum (Electronic Structure, Quantum Algorithms and Quantum Thermodynamics) but definitely also trying to learn more in order to appear to have more common sense in physics meetings :).

-(1)Electronic Structure

-(2)Quantum Thermodynamics

-(3)Quantum Algorithms

-There are a few topics I am trying to learn in physics including Electron-Phonon coupling, Topological insulator and Tensor Networks.
+I am trying to learn the mathematical theory involved in Electron-Phonon coupling, Topological insulator and Tensor Networks.
 Exploring __Quantum Technology__, __Moiré Material__ are my main interests for applications in Quantum.
 On the other hand, it would be interesting to explore how __Scientific Computing__ will be influenced by NISQ Quantum Computer + High Performance Computing + AI.

 __Programming Language__: Julia, Python, Matlab.